timunie/Ava-ApiTests/website/docs/P_Avalonia_Automation_Provider_IExpandCollapseProvider_ShowsMenu.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Automation/Provider/IExpandCollapseProvider.cs" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Used in OSX to enable the "Show Menu" action on the element.
+Used in OSX to enable the "Show Menu" action on the element.

 ## See Also